 Exploring Yosemite in Winter

 Wandering the crystalline kingdom that is Yosemite National Park in the deep winter, I came across historical sites, wildlife, and cozy spots to warm my toes and sip a toddy while watching the silent snowfall.
 Shallow snow crunched under my boots as I walked the path along the Merced River, a few hundred yards from Yosemite Valley Lodge.
 I was alone amid ice-glazed cottonwoods and tall, frosted grasses reflected in the dark mirror of the river.
 Although a rushing torrent filled with snowmelt in the spring, in mid-winter, the river barely sighs as it moves between softly mounded snow banks.
-The only sounds were my steps and the occasional plate of ice tweaking off the riverbank and floating away.
+While exploring Yosemite in winter, the only sounds were my steps and the occasional plate of ice tweaking off the riverbank and floating away.

 Rounding a bend into a frozen meadow, I gulped and my eyes filled with tears, as they always do, at the sight of El Capitan—the Snow King—the immense wall of silver-gray granite looming like a skyscraper into the dazzling-blue sky.
 Topping out at 3,500 feet, four times as large as the Rock of Gibraltar, El Cap is said to be the largest single block of exposed granite in the world.
 An unforgettable sight glistening in the winter sun, El Cap is a relic of an Ice Age, two or three million years ago, when glaciers ripped through this valley leaving the famous monoliths, domes and peaks—Half Dome, Cathedral Spires, Royal Arches and many more—that we see today.